Special Educational Needs and Disability Information Report

 Your child’s progress will be measured in the following ways:

-- If your child is making less-than expected progress, the class teacher will ask to speak with you so that necessary support can be put in place at either Wave 2 or Wave 3 level.
+If your child is making less-than expected progress, the class teacher will ask to speak with you so that necessary support can be put in place.

-- If your child has identified SEND at Wave 2 or Wave 3, you will discuss progress and outcomes at your termly review.
+If your child has identified SEND you will discuss progress and outcomes at your termly review.

 At Ellingham, we also have two experienced Pupil and Parent Support Assistants who are available to offer support to all our parents, including parents of SEND pupils.